The Cat That Hated People: Plot

+After the crash, Blackie revels in his newfound solitude, but the silence is quickly cut short as he meets his noisy new neighbors.
 Realizing that his original home was much better in comparison to his new surroundings on the moon, Blackie pulls down a backdrop of a golf course, places himself on a tee and sends himself back to Earth with one swing of a golf club.
 He returns to the same sidewalk he left in "the good ol' U.S.A." and expresses his newfound appreciation of his home and people, who continue to walk all over him.